 In 2016, Rachel returned to Angel Cave with a small film crew as part of her 12-part digital series "Fun in the Philippines" which launched in January 2018 on Storia.

 In August 2016, Rachel became a viral star after sharing her space-saving tips.
 She made a 2-minute home video for Shark Tank company Biaggi which featured her own organization methods.
 "How To Pack Over 100 Items into a Carry-on" was viewed millions of times on release, featured on tv stations across the globe, covered by over 200 websites and was shared by Aston Kutcher, Oprah and TIME magazine.
 Dubbed "packing queen", Rachel has since won a Shorty Award and has guest-hosted on various TV shows including the Emmy-winning Rachael Ray Show and Hallmark's Home & Family Show.

-Grant is an athlete and aficionado of the martial arts, studying with Grandmaster Dan Inosanto, a renowned student of Bruce Lee.
-She has graced the covers of international magazines, filmed demonstration on historic Asian weaponry, and performed stunts in movies, including death-defying car chases and spins in The Tournament, and working as a body double for Angelina Jolie in Lara Croft: Tomb Raider.
+Grant is an aficionado of the martial arts, studying with Grandmaster Dan Inosanto, a renowned student of Bruce Lee.
+She has appeared on covers of international magazines, filmed demonstrations on historic Asian weaponry, performed stunts in movies and worked as a body double for Angelina Jolie in Lara Croft: Tomb Raider.